AjayRahul1/doc-summariser-geekl/README.md

 ![Document Summariser Cover Logo of 2:1 Aspect Ratio](/static/assets/Document_Summariser_Cover_2by1.jpg)

 # Short & Sweet - Document Summariser using Generative AI

-## Version 0.3.0
+## Version 0.4.0

-- 🧑🏻‍💻 This application uses `OpenAI` - `Prompt Completion`, `Chat Completion` APIs and `Cohere` - `Co.summary` API and displays summary for the given input story or an essay provided with a hidden easter 🥚.
+- 🧑🏻‍💻 This application displays summary for the given input story or an essay provided using `OpenAI text-davinci-003` and `Cohere Co.summarize` API.
+- 🥚 Contains a hidden easter egg.
+- 🈸 Summaries are not only limited to English.
+They can be `translated` to other languages as well.
 - 🖥️ This is a `responsive website` that gets adjusted according to screen size.

-## Yet to be implemented

-- [x] Use `HTMX` for great User Experience (UX) and faster loading times.
-- [x] Responsive Website for Desktop and Mobile.
-- [x] Connect with APIs that were being used.
-- [x] Displaying Statistics & Metrics for the input and output.
-- [ ] Translation for the summary (output)
-- [ ] Word Cloud

 ## Views